susiexsun/fraud_detection/README.md

 # Goal

-Build a fraud detection model for an ecommerce company.
+Build a fraud detection model for an ecommerce company, with a front-end dashboard that receives and classifies a live stream of data.

 This project was built over 48 hours as a collaboration between myself and Kevin Lee (kmlee17).